 Hi!
 I’m Meghan Depue, and I will be teaching a class on the history of the Spanish Civil War.
 This year will be my sixth year working at the Spanish Academy, and I also attended as a student in 2014.
 I graduated from the University of Virginia in 2019 with a Bachelor’s in Spanish and a Master’s in Elementary Education.
 For the past two years I have worked as a middle school Spanish teacher in Henrico County.
 In my free time, you can find me singing, reading, dancing, and most importantly, drinking coffee.
 I cannot wait to enjoy this year’s Academy with all of you!

 My name is Vicente L. Colón and I am a native Spanish speaker born and raised in Puerto Rico.
 I attended the University of Puerto Rico where I obtained my undergraduate and graduate degrees.
 I have experience teaching business law and Spanish.
-I live with my family in Southside Virginia.
+I live with my lovely family in Southside, Virginia.
 I enjoy reading, art and nature.